Last Updated on June 24, 2022 by Luke Feldbrugge

-Credit reports are a historical tracking system of how you use credit.
-The information and data contained in credit reports is used to calculate your 3-digit credit scores.
-If you are planning to apply for a car loan, mortgage, or credit card, lenders will look at two things to help determine if you will follow their guidelines to pay back any money you borrow: your credit scores and credit reports.
+Credit score vs credit report, seriously, what is the difference?
+A credit report is a historical tracking system of how you use credit.
+A credit score essentially summarizes your credit history into one number.
+The information and data contained in a credit report is used to calculate your 3-digit credit score.
+If you are planning to apply for a car loan, mortgage, or credit card, lenders will look at two things to help determine how risky it is to lend you money and your ability to pay back borrowed money, and they are your credit score and credit reports.

 What is a Credit Score?